nopgadget/browserMCPShutUp/README.md

 1. Open Chrome and navigate to `chrome://extensions/`
 2. Enable "Developer mode" (toggle in the top right corner)
-3. Drag and drop the generated `.crx` file onto the extensions page
-4. Click "Add extension" when prompted
+3. Click "Load unpacked" and select the modified extension folder

-The modified extension will now work without sending any telemetry data to external services.
+4. The extension will install and work without sending telemetry data

 ## What the Script Does